fablwesn/ABNDQuizbyfablwesn/README.md

 ### General

-- There are 4 Quiz-Categorys to chose from.
+- There are 4 Quiz-Categories to chose from.
 Each contains 10 questions, 5 easy and 5 hard ones.
-- 2 Joker are available for use for **each** question.
-Question-PointValue reduced on usage.
+- 2 Jokers are available for use for **each** question.
+The Question-PointValue is reduced on usage.
 (DoubleTime Joker & 50/50 Joker)
-- To win the game, answer each one correctly!
+- To win the game, answer all 40 questions correctly!
 - If you answer incorrectly or the time runs out, you lose and the question will reset and start from the beginning.
 - After each correctly answered question, you get to chose a bonus question.
 Jokers disabled! ** these are not required to win the game **